top of page

 TNR is the ONLY evidence-based, humane, and effective approach to cats outdoors.
 Spaying or neutering means fewer kittens born outdoors and the reduction of behaviors associated with mating such as yowling, spraying, fighting and roaming.
 Additionally, vaccinations provided during TNR improve the cats' health and address community health concerns, though it's critical to note that cats are extremely unlikely to spread rabies, toxoplasmosis, or any other diseases.

 The success of community TNR programs is studied and documented.
 TNR is also the primary way community cats with other medical issues receive the care they need.
-Community cats are generally healthy and in good conditions and live as long and fulfilling of lives as indoor cats if the have a caretaker.
+Community cats are generally healthy and in good conditions and live as long and fulfilling of lives as indoor cats if they have a caregiver.

 History of the